-The Town of Okotok’s is embarking on a significant project to formally recognize and conserve its heritage and valued historic buildings, parks and cultural landscapes.
-The Municipal Heritage Designation Program will provide the “tools needed to identify, protect and celebrate Okotoks’ rich and diversity heritage”, and the implementation steps needed to ensure preservation of its historical buildings and landscapes.
+In 2018, the Town of Okotoks began a significant project to formally recognize and conserve its heritage and valued historic buildings, parks and cultural landscapes.
+This process resulted in the Municipal Heritage Designation Program, designed to provide the “tools needed to identify, protect and celebrate Okotoks’ rich and diversity heritage” and the processes necessary to ensure preservation of its historical buildings and landscapes.

 The community’s natural and built environment have rich stories to tell: the geological and biological legacy of its natural setting in the Sheep River Valley; the significant indigenous pre-contact places like the Big Rock and the Old North Trail; the frontier period when the trail became a cart route between mounted police forts, and Okotoks an important stopping place and river crossing; the residential, town infrastructure and industrial growth of the settlement period following the arrival of the Canadian Pacific Railway’s south branch with notable businesses like the Lineham Lumber Company; stories in architectural design and craftsmanship from the turn of the century to the post-war era; and many others.